Almost everyone loves munching fresh, delicious corn. But what about the corn silk?

 Corn silk contains antioxidants that stimulate the elimination of retained toxins in the body.

-This benefits the health of the liver, lowers the chance of fatty liver disease, and optimizes the excretory function.
+This benefits the health of the liver, lowers the chance of fatty liver disease, and optimizes excretory function.

 Kidney stones cause pain and annoyance because of the formation of small crystallized deposits.
 Corn silk tea can prevent kidney stones.